Menu Close

 3. Interview & QA session

-Contestant must provide a metal sculpture that they created.
+Contestant must provide a new metal sculpture that they created this school year.
 They will also provide a 3-ring notebook that contains all the elements as described in the SkillsUSA technical standard.
-A thumb drive must also be provide that contains everything in their notebook.
-There will be a 5-10 minute interview with the judges.
+A thumb drive must also be provided that contains everything in their notebook.
+There will be a 5-10 minute interview with the judges for at least the top contestants.